What Will Really Stop Sexual Harassment in Congress

 Her testimony was shocking.
 “After a brief discussion of work,” she told the committee, “he would turn the conversation to a discussion of sexual matters.
 His conversations were very vivid.
 He spoke about acts that he had seen in pornographic films involving such matters as women having sex with animals and films showing group sex or rape scenes.”
 What struck many observers was how hard it was for the senators to take her seriously.
 Wyoming Republican Alan Simpson’s response was to ask: “If what you say this man said to you occurred, why in God’s name when he left his position of power or status or authority over you, and you left it in 1983, why in God’s name would you ever speak to a man like that the rest of your life?”
 When she tried to explain her concern for her professional future and reminded the senator that this kind of response was not uncommon in cases of harassment, he simply said it was “incredible” to him that they still spoke.
 Democrats such as Senator Joseph Biden, the chairman of the committee, did not try to bring the hearings under control when Hill came under attack.

-The handful of female legislators in the Senate decried the behavior male colleagues, who constituted 98 percent of the upper chamber.
+The handful of female legislators in the Senate decried the behavior of male colleagues, who constituted 98 percent of the upper chamber.
 They vowed to change the culture of Congress and worked to recruit a large number of female candidates to run in the 1992 elections.
 When there were four victorious female candidates (Patty Murray, Carol Mosely Braun, Dianne Feinstein, and Barbara Boxer) in the Senate elections—while Maryland’s Barbara Mikulski won reelection—and a significant surge in the House and in state legislators, the media reported on “The Year of the Woman.”

 It was a moment when things should have changed and much did.
 These female legislators brought a huge number of new issues to the table, and their presence as elected officials had an impact on what kinds of behavior was deemed permissible, certainly in the public settings of committee hearings and the congressional dining hall.
 The ultimate victory would come in 2007, when Nancy Pelosi became the female first speaker of the House in American history.